Influence of nicotine and alcohol on sleep latency: the reward-attention circuit model: The extended reward-attention model

-where the times t$_j$, with $j = 1,\ldots,\mathcal{N}$, are the spiking times of a presynaptic cell, while the constant $\hat{g}_{\text{sin}}$ is the maximal conductance.
-We denote by $t_p$ the peak time for the alpha function, and it assumes the values $t_{pe}$ and $t_{pi}$ for excitatory and inhibitory synapses, respectively.
+where the subscript syn $\in$ {E, I}, the times t$_j$ denote the firing times of presynaptic neuron $j$, and the constant $\hat{g}_{\text{syn}}$ is the maximal synaptic conductance.
+The parameter $t_p$ is the peak time of the alpha function, and it assumes values $t_{pe}$ and $t_{pi}$ for excitatory and inhibitory synapses, respectively.

-All the neurons in the network, therefore, present sodium and potassium ionic currents, and synaptic currents.
-However, each neuron receives distinct neurotransmitters according to its specific afferents.
-Besides the currents involved in the action potential, there are those associated with particular properties of each neuron.
-Next, we describe them.

-The nicotine or alcohol (at different times) acts on the cortical neuron as an external current.
-The nicotine operates through the $\alpha_7$ receptors.
-The variation in the number of activated $\alpha_7^+$ receptors is given by the solution of the equation
+In the model, we assume that nicotine or alcohol (at different times) are responsible for activating the reward circuit.
+Both stimulate the PFC neuron as external currents.